 - Work from home if you can

 And if you or anyone in your home has symptoms then don't leave the house.

 Changes to lockdown

-- You can now meet one other person outdoors who isn't a member of your household – you can travel by car to meet up with them, but social distancing of two metres apart still applies
+- Up to six people can meet outdoors who aren't members of your household – you can travel by car to meet up with them, but social distancing of two metres apart still applies

 - You can exercise outside for as long as you like

 - You can now use outdoor sports courts or facilities, such as a tennis or basketball court, or a golf course, with members of your household, or one other person who isn't part of your household, while staying two metres apart.

 - Shops and garden centres are now open.

 - If you are over 70 the advice is you should still minimise contact with others outside your household